Skip to contents

 azi.PoR

-PoR mean SHmax in degree
+PoR mean SHmax in degree.
+Only if remove_PoR=TRUE

 sd